Emergent Symmetry in Brownian SYK Models and Charge Dependent Scrambling: Discussion and summary

 The approach used in this work has several directly visible extensions.
 One direction is to explore higher order correlators which will involve more than $4$ time-contours and therefore for the Brownian model will still have an emergent SU($n$) algebra, albeit with a higher $n$ and more complex symmetry structure when compared with the conventional OTOC.
+As an example, the complex Brownian fermionic model will give rise to an SU($n$) $\otimes$ U(1) algebra on $n$ time contours, while the Majorana model will display an SO($n$) algebra.
 Another direction is to start with some Brownian model with a non-abelian symmetry such as SU($n$), instead of U(1), and explore the behavior of the correlators as a function of $n$ to probe the relation between the rank of the continuous symmetry in the model, and scrambling.
 Furthermore, it would be very interesting to generalize the procedure given in this work to higher dimensions, especially for the charge conserved case where one can derive the hydrodynamic equations to describe the interplay between local Lyapunov growth and ballistic operator spreading~\cite{Xu_2019, keselman2021scrambling} as well as charge diffusion.
 We expect that the coupled diffusion equation of the charge and the FKPP equation of the operator~\cite{aleiner2016microscopic,Xu_2019} can lead to algebraic decay of OTOC~\cite{Khemani_2018,Rakovszky_2018} in the late time.
 From the coupled equations between charge and operator, one can also study the charge dependence of the butterfly velocity and the relation between the diffusion constant, butterfly velocity, and the Lyapunov exponent at different charge density.
 Some other directions for future work are studying related observables such as entanglement entropy, tripartite mutual information and spectral form factors in the presence of the U(1) symmetry.